 Can I become a skier?

-Our application procedure is now open for the Ski Week March 3rd to March 10th 2018.
+Our application procedure has now closed for the Ski Week March 3rd to March 10th 2018.

 We’ve answered some of the most frequently asked questions below, but if you have any other queries, please don’t hesitate to contact us.